Sociology — Year 13

 Develop the individual:

 Throughout the Crime and Deviance topic, students will be encouraged to consider how crime is defined and about possible consequences of behaviour.
+Students will also reflect on their own experiences of and interactions with media, encouraging them to develop a sense of criticality and questioning.

 Create a supportive community: